juliofcfc/notes/README.md

 The application is using MongoDB as database and by default it will use embedded MongoDB.
 If you restart the application, all data will be lost.

-To persist the data across restarts, install or run MongoDB and remove or comment all properties from src/main/resources/application.properties before starting teh application.
+To persist the data across restarts, install or run MongoDB and remove or comment all properties from src/main/resources/application.properties before starting the application.